goldloti2/simple-discord-bot/README.md

 2021/07/02
 - Change some logging format, less information shows on stdout
 - Add Windows cmd / Linux bash for clean up the log

+2021/10/13
+- cmds/shinycolors.py
+    - A small cog that notify boarderline of ShinyColors event every half an hour
+    - Deprecate soon
+- Bug found, not fix yet
+    - Coroutines won't clean up when reloading the cogs, thus notifiers will be setup multiple times.
+- Remove minor redundant codes in utils/log.py